carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 >
 > As written, this will place the local directory and its contents under the
 > specified directory on the remote system.
 If the trailing slash is omitted on
-> the destination, a new directory corresponding to the transferred directory
+> the source, a new directory corresponding to the transferred directory
 > ('dir' in the example) will not be created, and the contents of the source
 > directory will be copied directly into the destination directory.
+Omitting
+> the trailing slash on the destination makes no difference.
 >
 > The `a` (archive) option implies recursion.
 >